baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 ## Optuna
 We used Optuna in order to find the optimal hyperparameters in terms of the validation loss.

-We fixed or chose a deterministic function to some of the hyperparameters by using the knowledge we gained during the manual tuning, to make runtime more reasonable:
+We fixed or constrained some of the hyperparameters by using the knowledge we gained during the manual tuning, to make runtime more reasonable:

 |Hyperparameter   | Value |
 |-------------|------|